• Skip to main content

 • ¼ teaspoon salt

-• White sanding sugar (optional)
+• White sanding sugar, optional for topping

 Instructions

-1. Preheat your oven to 400 degrees fahrenheit.
+1. Preheat your oven to 400°F.

-3. In a mixing bowl or stand mixer fitted with the paddle attachment, add ½ cup plus 2 tablespoons white granulated sugar.
+3. In a mixing bowl or stand mixer fitted with the paddle attachment, add ½ cup plus 2 tablespoons granulated sugar.
+Add the lemon zest and use your fingers to rub it into the sugar until fragrant.

 Notes